michimani/amazon-aws/README.md

 amazon-aws
 ===

-"Amazon" or "AWS" or neither?
+The quiz "Amazon" or "AWS" or neither?

+It can be played here.
+[Quiz Amazon or AWS](https://michimani.net/app/amazon-aws/)

 ## Source